intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 This intrinsic can be used to assemble the message descriptor, since C for Metal does not allow direct manipulation of abstract handles such as SurfaceIndex.
-The input parameter must be one of the abstract data types (SurfaceIndex, SamplerIndex or VmeIndex).
+The input parameter must be one of the abstract data types (SurfaceIndex or SamplerIndex).
 The return data is the encapsulated index value.

 cm_get_r0